-In October 2022, Microsoft is going to deprecate Basic authentication in Exchange Online.
-This change will impact our customer's SMTP settings, because of these changes, emails sent from Atera might not appear to be sent from the correct email address, instead, they will appear as being sent from firstname.lastname@example.org.
+Microsoft is phasing out Basic authentication in Exchange Online.
+This change will impact our customer's SMTP settings.
+Due to this, emails sent from Atera might not appear to be sent from the correct email address...
+Instead, they will appear as being sent from email@example.com

 You can make sure that Basic authentication is still enabled by running a PowerShell command in Exchange Online.

 Connect-ExchangeOnline -UserPrincipalName firstname.lastname@example.org

 For more details about the deprecation for basic Authentication for Exchange Online, please see the following articles from Microsoft.